Russelgon/UMoneyTest/README.md

 We use maven to build and manage project by comand line.

- testNg instead of JUnit to optimazie our testes you full control over the test cases and the execution of the test cases.
+ testNg instead of JUnit to optimazie our testes with full control over the test cases and the execution of the test cases.

  ---